CurtRod/SimpleEVSE-WiFi/README.md

 * D7	->	MOSI RC522 (optional)
 * D8	->	SDA RC522 (optional)

-*When you use an electricity meter be sure the S0 interface switches to GND, don't use 3.3V oder 5V!
+*When you use an electricity meter be sure the S0 interface switches to GND, don't use 3.3V or 5V!

 ### Software